2024-2 Feminist Ethics

 My theory of liberal dependency care builds from selected premises in care ethics to develop a new liberalism, one that articulates how liberalism can, and must, address the facts of dependency care (Bhandary 2010, 2016, 2017, 2018, 2020, 2021b, 2022).
 I employ the term care theory for those political theories, including mine, which hold that the human need for care must be addressed, but which remain agnostic [불가지론의] or critical of several more robust tenets of care ethics (see Bhandary 2021a for this definition of care theory; see also 2022, 1–2).
 Thus, care theories are intellectually indebted to care ethics, while simultaneously disagreeing with care ethics about whether, and when, care has priority over other values in a normative theory governing social cooperation.
 Care theories, therefore, may evaluate the subject of care from an alternative framework, as do liberal theories of care (Bhandary 2020, Bhandary and Baehr 2021), Marxist theories of care (Bubeck 1995), and care theories framed by the capabilities approach (Engster 2007, Robeyns 2010).

-Care Ethics Care Theory
+Care Ethics | Care Theory |

-2. Traditional political theories have neglected the significance of care
+1. The human need for care must be addressed.
+2. Traditional political theories have neglected the significance of care |

-1. care has prima facie priority in the competition among values governing human life
+1. care has prima facie priority in the competition among values governing human life 2. the caring person is the ideal moral agent 3. a caring society is the primary social ideal |

-3. the subject of care can be addressed in several different frameworks: liberal theories, Marxist theories, and the capabilities approach.
+1. agnostic or critical of several more robust tenets of care ethics 2. asking whether and when, care has priority over other values in a normative theory governing soical cooperation 3. the subject of care can be addressed in several different frameworks: liberal theories, Marxist theories, and the capabilities approach. |

 My approach to care theory is embedded in a critical liberalism that builds on my argument that care must be included in our theories of distributive justice, and which relies on minimal premises that derive from the logic of the Humean-Rawlsian circumstances of justice (Bhandary 2010, 2016, 2020).
 Thus justified, the theory of liberal dependency care (LDC) prioritizes the autonomy and freedom of the individual within the constraints required for fair social cooperation, where receiving material caregiving must be included as a benefit of social cooperation.